(a) Scope of the Rule

 (3) Termination of the Mediation by a Party

 Parties are required to appear for mediation and to participate in good faith.
-However, parties are not compelled to reach an agreement.
-Either party may withdraw from the mediation if the party determines that continuing the mediation would be futile.
+Either party may withdraw from the mediation if the party determines that continuing the mediation would be unsuccessful.

 (4) Conclusion of the Mediation

-(A) If the mediation results in a full settlement of the contested matter or adversary proceeding, the mediator or the party who requested the mediation shall within seven (7) days of the conclusion of the mediation file a Report of Mediation so advising the Court.
-Within a reasonable time thereafter, the parties shall submit to the Court an agreed entry, agreed consent to judgment, or motion for approval of compromise or settlement and provide such notice as is required by the Federal Rules of Bankruptcy Procedure or as the Court may direct.
-If mediation results in a partial settlement, such that a motion to compromise and settle is not required, the parties shall file a notice of submission of any appropriate stipulation.
+(A) If the mediation results in settlement of the contested matter or adversary proceeding, the mediator or the party who requested the mediation shall within 7 days of the conclusion of the mediation file a Report of Mediation.
+Within a reasonable time thereafter, the parties shall submit to the Court an agreed entry, agreed consent to judgment, stipulation of dismissal, and/or motion for approval of compromise or settlement and provide such notice as is required by the Federal Rules of Bankruptcy Procedure or as the Court may direct.
+If mediation results in a partial settlement, such that a motion to compromise and settle is not appropriate, the parties may file a Report to Court.

-(B) If the mediation is terminated or does not result in a settlement, and the mediator, after appropriate consultation with the parties and their counsel, is reasonably satisfied that no further mediation effort is feasible at that time, then the mediator or the party who initiated the mediation shall file a Report of Mediation with the Court, serving all parties to the controversy, that states only that the mediation was concluded without a settlement.
+(B) If the mediation is terminated or does not result in a settlement, and the mediator, after appropriate consultation with the parties and their counsel, is reasonably satisfied that no further mediation effort will be successful at that time, the mediator or the party who initiated the mediation shall file a Report of Mediation with the Court, serving all parties to the controversy, that states only that the mediation was concluded without a settlement.

 (5) Release of Mediator

-Upon the filing of the report under subparagraph (g)(4), the mediation shall be deemed concluded and the mediator shall be relieved of all further duties or responsibilities.
+Upon the filing of the Report of Mediation under subparagraph (h)(4) of this rule, the mediation shall be deemed concluded and the mediator shall be relieved of all further duties or responsibilities.

 (1) Protection of Information Disclosed at Mediation

-Any written or oral communication made during the course of any process or proceeding covered under this rule is confidential unless otherwise agreed by the parties.
-The unauthorized disclosure of confidential communication by any person may result in the imposition of sanctions pursuant to subparagraph (i).
+Any written or oral communication made during mediation is confidential unless otherwise agreed by the parties.
+The unauthorized disclosure of confidential communication by any person may result in the imposition of sanctions under subparagraph (j) of this rule.
 In addition, without limiting the foregoing, Rule 408 of the Federal Rules of Evidence and any applicable federal or state statute, rule, common law, or judicial precedent relating to the privileged nature of settlement discussions, mediation, or other alternative dispute resolution procedure shall apply.
-Information otherwise discoverable or admissible in evidence, however, does not become exempt from discovery, or inadmissible in evidence, merely by being used by a party in mediation.
+Information otherwise discoverable or admissible in evidence, however, does not become exempt from discovery or admission, because of its use in mediation.
+If the Court so orders, the mediator's report on the parties' participation, to assist the Court in determining if the parties participated in the mediation in good faith, shall not be considred a violation of these confidentiality requirements.

 (2) No Discovery from Mediator

-The mediator shall not be compelled to disclose to the Court or to any person outside the mediation conference any of the records, reports, summaries, notes, communications, or other documents received or made by a mediator while serving in such capacity.
-The mediator shall not testify or be compelled to testify in regard to the mediation in connection with any arbitral, judicial, or other proceeding.
+The mediator shall not be compelled to disclose to the Court or to any person outside the mediation conference any information received or distributed by a mediator while serving in such capacity.
+The mediator shall not testify or be compelled to testify concerning the mediation in any other proceeding.
 The mediator shall not be a necessary party in any proceeding relating to the mediation.

 (3) Protection of Proprietary Information